alexander-atanasov-0/Queens/README.md

 # Queens
-Queens is a simple two-player console game written in C++.
+Queens is a simple two-player console game written in C++, developed as a course project for the Introduction to Programming Practicum (2025-2026) at FMI, Sofia University.
 It is a territory-control strategy game where players compete to trap their opponent by occupying space on the board.
 # Game Rules & Objective
 The game is played on a grid of variable size (N x M).
 Players take turns placing a "Queen" on an empty square.